FBrockmeyer/dwdaccess/README.md

 <img src="man/figures/figures-1.png" style="display: block; margin: auto;" />

-> Note, years with missing data are cause white space inside the
+> Note, years with missing data cause white space inside the figures.
-> figures.

-## Example: On Precipitation
+## Example: *On Precipitation*

 **Please note.
 More explanation will be added with future versions.**